akashenen/2d-platformer-controller/README.md

 ### Movement values

-#### Horizontal Control
+#### Movement

 * **maxSpeed:** The maximum horizontal speed the actor can reach
 * **accelerationTime:** How much time (in seconds) an actor will take to reach maximum horizontal speed.
-A value of 0 will allow the actor to reach maximum speed instantly.
+A value of 0 will allow the actor to reach maximum speed instantly
 * **decelerationTime:** How much time (in seconds) an actor will take to stop completely from maximum speed.
-A value of 0 will allow the actor to stop instantly.
+A value of 0 will allow the actor to stop instantly
 * **canUseSlopes:** If your game doesn't have slopes, you can disable this option so the actor never checks or adjusts for slopes, saving some performance

-#### Air Control
+#### Jumping

-* **maxExtraJumps:** How many times an actor can jump again without touching the ground.
+* **maxExtraJumps:** How many times an actor can jump again without touching the ground
 * **jumpHeight:** How high (in units) the actor can jump.
 * **jumpHoldScale:** How much the actor is affected by gravity while the jump button is held.
 This affects not only jump height but also falling speed while holding the button.
-A value of 1 will make holding the button have no effect.
+A value of 1 will make holding the button have no effect
 * **advancedAirControl:** If enabled, will allow you to set values for acceleration and deceleration while in the air, making it possible to have more stiff (or otherwise) controls while airborne.
-If disabled, will use the default acceleration and deceleration times for air control.
+If disabled, will use the default acceleration and deceleration times for air control
 * **airAccelerationTime:** Same as accelerationTime, but only applies if advancedAirControl is enabled and the actor is not on the ground.
-A higher value will make it harder to turn while in the air and will require the player to start running on the ground before being able to make long jumps.
+A higher value will make it harder to turn while in the air and will require the player to start running on the ground before being able to make long jumps
-* **airDecelerationTime:** Same as decelerationTime, but only applies if advancedAirControl is enabled and the actor is not on the ground.
+* **airDecelerationTime:** Same as decelerationTime, but only applies if advancedAirControl is enabled and the actor is not on the ground

 #### Wall Sliding and Jumping